-6.5 Flood and Water Management
+Flood and Water Management

-63. Flooding can cause serious damage and have significant impacts for homeowners, including raised insurance premiums.
+87. Flooding can cause serious damage and have significant impacts for homeowners, including raised insurance premiums.
 By thinking about flood risk early, it may be possible to avoid it, manage it more efficiently or in a way that adds value to the natural environment and biodiversity.
 The area surrounding the River Yare falls into Flood Zones 2 and 3.
 This means there is a 1 in 100 or greater annual probability of river flooding (Zone 3) or probability of 1 in 1,000 of flooding (Zone 2).
 As shown in Figure 19 the extent of flooding from rivers and the sea are at a higher risk along the River Yare or near the Whitlingham Little Broad and Whitlingham Great Broad.

-Figure 19- Extent of flooding from rivers or the sea (Source: Environment Agency, 2023)17
+Figure 19- Extent of flooding from rivers or the sea (Source: Environment Agency, 2023)16

-64. Surface water flooding is a general term which covers flooding from runoff of rainwater from impermeable surfaces, groundwater in areas where water has percolated into the soil on high ground and emerges into lower areas, and flooding from small streams, drainage ditches, drains or sewers 18.
+88. Surface water flooding is a general term which covers flooding from runoff of rainwater from impermeable surfaces, groundwater in areas where water has percolated into the soil on high ground and emerges into lower areas, and flooding from small streams, drainage ditches, drains or sewers17.
 According to Environment Agency datasets, there are areas of localised surface water flooding (ponding) and surface water flow paths present within the parish.
 Figure 20 shows that the highest risk of surface water flooding in the neighbourhood area is along Whitlingham Lane and for some properties and their gardens particularly those near to the Trowse Common along The Street, Devon Way, and Kirby Road.
 Any new development will be expected to manage its own surface water on site, ideally using Sustainable Drainage Systems (SuDS), as well as improve existing flood risk levels.

-17 Learn more about this area's flood risk - GOV.UK (check-long-term-flood-risk.service.gov.uk)
+16 Learn more about this area's flood risk - GOV.UK (check-long-term-flood-risk.service.gov.uk)

-18 Surface Water Management Plans - Norfolk County Council
+17 Surface Water Management Plans - Norfolk County Council

-Figure 20- Extent of flooding from surface water (Source: Environment Agency, 2023)19
+Figure 20- Extent of flooding from surface water (Source: Environment Agency, 2023)18

-- 65. According to Lead Local Flood Authority (LLFA) datasets extending from 2011 to present day, there is one record of internal flooding and no records of external/anecdotal flooding in the parish.
-The LLFA note that all external flood events are deemed anecdotal and have not been subject to an investigation by the LLFA 20.
-However, there are parts of the parish which do regularly flood, such as the Common, which is part of Flood Zones 2 and 3. - 66.
-Strategic policy in the NPPF and local plans seeks to minimise development in areas at risk from flooding, and reduce the risk of flooding associated with development, both on the development site and elsewhere.
+- 89. According to Lead Local Flood Authority (LLFA) datasets extending from 2011 to present day, there is one record of internal flooding and no records of external/anecdotal flooding in the parish.
+The LLFA note that all external flood events are deemed anecdotal and have not been subject to an investigation by the LLFA20F19.
+However, there are parts of the parish which do regularly flood, such as the Common, which is part of Flood Zones 2 and 3. - 90.
+Strategic policy in the NPPF (December 2023) and local plans seeks to minimise development in areas at risk from flooding, and reduce the risk of flooding associated with development, both on the development site and elsewhere.
 There is also a requirement that major developments incorporate SuDS.
 Policy DM4.2 Sustainable Drainage and Water Management of South Norfolk Council's Development Management Policies Document states that sustainable drainage measures should be applied to all new development (unless exceptional circumstances apply).
 Paragraph 4.10 of the document states 'The requirements to maximise water use efficiency and to incorporate sustainable drainage systems apply to all development proposals.'
-Paragraph 4.15 also states 'the
+Paragraph 4.15 also states 'the requirement for incorporation of sustainable drainage applies to small scale development too and certain permitted development'.

-19 Learn more about this area's flood risk - GOV.UK (check-long-term-flood-risk.service.gov.uk)
+18 Learn more about this area's flood risk - GOV.UK (check-long-term-flood-risk.service.gov.uk)

-20 Information was shared by the LLFA at Regulation 14.
+19 Information was shared by the LLFA at Regulation 14.